Configuring a policy-based mesh topology

 Setting external distribution points

-- In the properties of a certificate authority, click on the List of CRL distribution points tab.
+- In the properties of a certification authority, click on the List of CRL distribution points tab.

 - Add the addresses of the external distribution point(s) for the certificate revocation list.